harsh7in/Blogger/CONTRIBUTING.md

     <img src="https://github.com/bhavesh1129/Blogger/blob/master/Contributing%20File%20Images/checkout.png">
   </a>

-### 7. Always take a pull from the upstream repository to your master branch to keep it at par with the main project(updated repository).
+### 7. Take a pull from the upstream repository to your master branch to keep it at par with the main project.:arrow_up:

 ```
 git pull upstream master